-The Stereoscopic Society brings together all who are interested in viewing or taking photographs or making videos in 3-Dimensions.
-Movies are being made in 3D, many TVs are now able to display 3D images.
+The Stereoscopic Society brings together all who are interested in viewing or taking photographs, or making videos in 3-Dimensions.
+Movies/Films are being made in 3D, many TVs are now able to display 3D images.
 Some phones, tablets, notebook computers and electronic photo frames include 3D displays.
 Some can even display 3D without using special glasses.

 Many of us grew up with the Stereocards and viewers contained in Weetabix packets of the 1960s, others with the marvels of the View-Master reels available from many souvenir shops throughout the last few decades of the 20th Century.
-There have been many 3D movies, including Jurassic Park, Avatar and many more.
+There have been many Movies/Films, including Jurassic Park, Avatar and many more, made available in 3D.
 Do you have a 3D TV at home?
 How about showing your holiday photos in full 3D on your 3D TV?
 Go one further and produce home 3D movies.

 - Regular meetings in London, the Midlands and Edinburgh